vnoelifant/msr-final-nao/README.md

   * [Nao-Robot Python-SDK](http://doc.aldebaran.com/2-1/dev/python/index.html): Allows devveloper to create Python modules that can run remotely or on the robot.
   * [Watson Developer Python-SDK](https://github.com/watson-developer-cloud/python-sdk): Client library to use the IBM Watson services in Python and available in pip as watson-developer-cloud

 * [Watson Studio](https://cloud.ibm.com/cloud/watson-studio): IBM’s Watson Studio is a data science platform that provides all the tools necessary to develop a data-centric solution on the cloud.
 It makes use of Apache Spark clusters to provide the computational power needed to develop and train complex machine learning models.
-You can choose to create assets in Python, Scala, and R, and leverage open source frameworks (such as TensorFlow) that are already installed on Watson Studio. minutes.
+You can choose to create assets in Python, Scala, and R, and leverage open source frameworks (such as TensorFlow) that are already installed on Watson Studio.

 * [Watson Assistant](https://cloud.ibm.com/apidocs/assistant): The IBM Watson™ Assistant service combines machine learning, natural language understanding, and integrated dialog tools to create conversation flows between your apps and your users.